gioleppe/distribooze/README.md

 Bins used for the distributions all take 32 bytes each and go from 0 to 1504 bytes.

+Right now only TCP flows are supported, so please use pcaps containing TCP packets.

 ### Dependencies
 The tool has the following dependency:
 - **Numpy**